GiDeCarlo/VitaGraph/README.md

 # VitaGraph

-This repository contains the codebase and resources for the paper **Building a Knowledge Graph for Biology-Relevant Learning Tasks**.
+This repository contains the codebase and resources for the paper **VitaGraph: Building a Knowledge Graph for Biologically Relevant Learning Tasks**.

 ## 📦 VitaGraph